nbarikipoulos/poppy-robot-core/README.md

 [![Dependency Status][david-image]][david-url]
 [![devDependency Status][david-dev-image]][david-dev-url]

-The Poppy Robot Core module is a pure client side tool developped in [node.js](https://nodejs.org/en/download/)/javascript intending:
+This module is dedicated to remotely drive/query robots of the [Poppy project](https://www.poppy-project.org/en/) family with a __simple programmatic approach__.

-- To drive/query robots of the [Poppy project](https://www.poppy-project.org/en/) family with a __simple programmatic approach__,
+It has been done aiming to __easily and automatically connect to any kind of/configuration of robot__ driven by the pypot library (a live discovering of the targeted robot is performed in order to get its structure aka aliases and motors).

-- To be __easily and automatically bound__ with __any kind of/configuration of robot__ driven by the pypot library through the REST API exposed by this library.
+Note it is based on the REST API exposed by the library pypot and then, depends on its release (see [prerequisite](#prerequisite)).

 Below a script example and its execution: